Configuration

 }

 With above configuration, if a soliciting server creates a Leafnode connection with url: nats://leaf:secret@host:port, then the accepting server will bind the leafnode connection to the account "TheAccount".
-This account need to exist otherwise the connection will be rejected.
+This account needs to exist otherwise the connection will be rejected.

 Multi-users mode: